danielhunex/HostedServices-dotnetcore/README.md

 }

 ```
-4. Now lets create a hosted service.
-Here we are not directly inheriting from IHostedService but from BackgroundService which implmenents the interface IHostedService
+4. Now lets create a hosted service- `HostedServiceContext`.
+Here we are not directly inheriting from IHostedService but from BackgroundService which implmenents the interface IHostedService, and we will implement the ExecuteAsync method

 ```csharp
 using System;